 You can make a donation safely online at our GoFundMe page or we welcome cash donations on the day.

 Photography Visitors are welcome to take video, photographs and utilise photographic opportunities with our re-enactors when they are present.
-Please note that we do not allow the use of drones or other aerial recording devices within the fort for safety reasons.
+Please note that we do not allow the use of drones or other aerial recording devices within the fort for safety & legal reasons (the Fort is part of the ‘no fly’ zone extending from the Port of Dover).

-Disability access We regret that due to the nature of the site and the access difficulties the Drop Redoubt is not suitable for wheelchair access or visitors with limited mobility.
-Access to the ditches is through a small tunnel with limited headroom for approx. 3-4 feet.
+Accessibility We regret that due to the nature of the site and the access difficulties the Drop Redoubt is not suitable for wheelchair access or visitors with limited mobility.
+Access to the ditches requires walking through a short small tunnel with very limited headroom for approx. 3-4 feet (after which it opens up to full height again).
 There are steps into the fort and access to the vast majority of the fort requires navigating at least 70 steps.

 Toilets There are no facilities on site at the Drop Redoubt fort or the surrounding area.